 1. Title of the presentation

-2. Name, title, institutional affiliation, and full contact information (including a valid e-mail address) for each presenter
+3. Presenter’s name, title, institutional affiliation, and full contact information (including a valid e-mail address)

 4. A short biographical profile of each presenter

-The International Papers and Projects Program is 1.5 hours total.
-Presentations should run about 20 minutes each, followed by a question-and-answer session.
-Presenters are encouraged to prepare a dynamic and interactive presentation, incorporating visual prompts, technologies, games, questions for the audience, etc. PowerPoints are common, but speakers who want to read a paper or refer to it are welcome to do so.
+The International Papers and Projects Session lasts 1.00 hour in total.
+Presentations should run about 10-15 minutes each, with the understanding that each session will run only 10-12 minutes if all four presenters are able to attend, and 15 minutes each, if only three are presenting.
+The last 15 minutes will be reserved for a question-and-answer session.
+Presenters are encouraged to prepare a dynamic and interactive presentation, incorporating visual prompts, pictures, technologies, games, questions for the audience, etc. PowerPoints are common, but speakers who are presenting a paper may read it, with slides or other visuals referring to key points.

 We would like to invite you to view previous presentation titles listed on IRRT's International Papers and Projects Session Committee website.